How do I get started?

 Amplitude is a product analytics tool specializing in turning event data into actionable insights and dashboards.
 Amplitude lets you analyze funnels, user flows, retention and more.

 Looker is very flexible in that we can set it up for any purpose we’d like.
 The downside is that to provide a great self-service experience for questions about product usage, setting up Looker would take a lot of work.
 We get these capabilities out of the box with Amplitude.

 Anything not based directly on analyzing event-level data is in Looker.
-This includes pings from on-prem instances, anything we get from the Cloud Postgres database and any data from third-parties tools (such as Google Analytics and Salesforce).
+Data in Looker includes pings from on-prem instances, anything we get from the Cloud Postgres database and any data from third-parties tools (such as Google Analytics and Salesforce).